mantidproject/mantid/docs/source/algorithms/PolarizationAngleCorrectionMD-v1.rst

 Description
 -----------

-User inputs an in-plane polarization pa angle between -180 and 180 degrees, and a precision (between 0 and 1).
+User inputs an in-plane polarization :math:`P_a` angle between -180 and 180 degrees, and a precision (between 0 and 1).
 Then for every MD event, a polarization angle correction is applied as below.